SteffenPL/MyPaintEdSlides/README.md

 - If the layer is called `background`, it will be ignored.
 (There is a switch in the python code, but it is not exposed yet.)
 - If the layer constaints the string `(skip)` it will be ignored.

-There are a few additions planned, namely: `(delete:<Layer name>)` to remove a layer in the following subslides.

 ## Creating own html templates

 The `default.html_template` file is just a `.html` file were the line `<!--slides-->` will be replaced by the generates slides.